 Generally, if the fever does not cause discomfort, the fever itself need not be treated.
-It is not necessary to awaken an adult or child to treat a fever unless instructed to do so by your doctor.
+It is not necessary to awaken an adult or child to treat a fever unless instructed to do so by a doctor.

 The following fever-reducing medications may be used at home:

-- Ibuprofen (Motrin/Advil) can also be used to break a fever in patients over 6 months of age.
-Discuss the best dose with your doctor.
-For adults, 400 mg-600 mg (two to three 200 mg tablets) can be used every six hours.
+- Ibuprofen (Motrin, Advil) can also be used to break a fever in patients over 6 months of age.
+Discuss the best dose with a doctor.
+For adults, generally 400 mg-600 mg (two to three 200 mg tablets) can be used every six hours.

 - Aspirin should not be used for fever in children or adolescents.
 Aspirin use in children and adolescents during a viral illness (especially chickenpox and influenza, or flu) has been associated with Reye's syndrome.
-Reye's syndrome is a dangerous illness which causes prolonged vomiting, confusion, and even coma and liver failure.
+Reye's syndrome is a dangerous illness that causes prolonged vomiting, confusion, and even coma and liver failure.